Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Case study

 The scenarios are assessed through the case study of a university campus in Singapore (Fig.~\ref{fig:case_study}).
 The campus comprises mixed-use buildings including classrooms, offices, laboratories, residential areas, and other amenities.
 Due to Singapore's tropical climate, the buildings' energy demands correspond mainly to cooling (which the buildings get from centralized chiller plants) and electricity, with seasonal changes in the demands mainly driven by occupancy (\textit{i.e.}, by the university calendar) rather than changes in weather patterns.

-The data collected on site comprises hourly electricity and cooling meter data, as well as WiFi connection logs for each building for the period 2018--2020.
+The data collected on-site comprises hourly electricity and cooling meter data, as well as WiFi connection logs for each building for the period 2018--2020.
 In addition to this data, measured weather data for the same period was also collected from the weather station at Singapore's Changi Airport.
 The available WiFi data took the form of hourly values for the number of devices connected to a given building's WiFi access points during the same three-year period.
 Due to an issue with the WiFi logging system, however, no counts are available for the first half of 2020.

-Energy demand and WiFi data for the full three-year time period was only available for 12 buildings, while for 22 the data was restricted to 2018 and 2019, and for 1 only data in 2020 was collected.
-The building energy model presented in this paper focuses on this subset of 35 buildings, as shown in Figure~\ref{fig:case_study}, which correspond to 33 mixed-use university buildings, one library, and one performance hall.
+The building energy model presented in this paper focuses on 35 buildings, as shown in Figure~\ref{fig:case_study}, which are the only buildings for which electricity and cooling demand, as well as WiFi data, was available.
+These correspond to 33 mixed-use university buildings, one library, and one performance hall.
+Within this dataset, energy demand and WiFi data for the full three-year time period were only available for 12 buildings, while for 22, the data was restricted to 2018 and 2019, and for 1 only 2020 data was available.

 The daily cooling demand, electricity demand, and WiFi connection profiles for 2018 and 2020 are shown in Figure~\ref{fig:data_2018_2020}.
 The demand profiles are normalized by the peak value from 2018 to 2020 in order to display all profiles within a [0, 1] range.
-The WiFi device profiles are noticeably lower for all buildings except Building L, where WiFi-connected sensors were installed some time between 2019 and the beginning of 2020.
-For most buildings, the cooling demand profile remains fairly constant, with the exception of Buildings B, E, I, J and K, for which the cooling demand is noticeably higher in 2020.
-The cooling demand in 2020 is only significantly decreased for Building F. The daily patterns for most buildings remain relatively constant, although there is a noticeable decrease for Buildings F, H, I, J and K.
+The WiFi device profiles are noticeably lower for all buildings except B1286, where WiFi-connected sensors were installed sometime between 2019 and the beginning of 2020.
+For most buildings, the cooling demand profile remains fairly constant, with the exception of buildings B1053, B1081, B1126, B1146 and B1150, for which the cooling demand was noticeably higher in 2020.
+The cooling demand in 2020 was only significantly decreased for building B1055.
+The daily electricity demand patterns for most buildings remained relatively constant, although there was a noticeable decrease for buildings B1005, B1055, B1081, B1126 and B1135.